Skip to Main Content

 • Your completed form

-• Passport photo that meets these criteria
+• A color passport photo that meets these criteria

 Name Change Checklist